CakeDC/search/readme.md

 Each filter record should contain array with several keys:

 * name - the parameter stored in Model::data.
-In the example above the 'search' name used to search in the Article.description field.
+In the example above the 'search' name used to search in the Article.description field (can be ommited if they key is the name).
 * type - one of supported search types described below.
 * field - Real field name used for search should be used.
 * method - model method name or behavior used to generate expression, subquery or query.